 In the world of Pinterest and Instagram, who doesn’t catch themselves getting major envy at some of the beautiful, perfect, magazine- worthy homes they see?
 It makes for nice eye candy while you scroll through, but it can also leave you feeling a little bummed about your own home: ‘My house totally doesn’t look like that’.
 We don’t all have big budgets to tackle that reno or a limitless credit limit to splurge on all the things to make our homes picture- perfect.
 And let’s face it, some days it’s worth a celebration that the house doesn’t look like a bomb zone with kids running around as you attempt various chores/ cleaning, etc (‘let them make one mess while I clean another’ sound about right? 😉 ).
 And having an older home that comes with a few quirks can definitely make the process more interesting and challenging.
 My friend Piya who owns The Handpicked Home and I both have vintage 70’s homes that came with a lot of personality.
 Over the past year we’ve worked together on a few projects, but comparing notes on updating an older home has been something we’ve laughed and joked over as we discover bumps in the roads of our various projects.

 I’ve loved being a part of and watching Piya and Pav transform the home they bought a year ago and we wanted to share about the process along with some tips for anyone who’s got an older home, or one that just needs a little TLC.
+If you’re looking to upgrade your beloved home, why not take a look at replacing your old flooring for something new, a company that can provide the service of a hardie board installation.
+The good thing about this is that the colours are endless, it is resistant from damage and easy to clean.
 It can be exciting to renovate/ redecorate, but it can also sometimes feel overwhelming when you’re trying to figure out what to do.
 So over the next couple of months we’ll be sharing different tips and ideas from Piya’s experiences that you can hopefully use in your own home that are simple, don’t break the budget, and help make your house your home in all it’s imperfect glory (and let’s face it, probably have a laugh over as well, because what home project ever goes as planned?).
 Piya and I chatted about a variety of things to do with moving and home renos and she’s sharing about her experience so far below along with some before and after photos to show the progress they’ve made.
 It’s really amazing to see the difference some paint and creativity can make to a space and Piya’s home is a great example of what you can accomplish, regardless of how quirky your home might be

 What was your previous home like compared to your current one?
 How did you want to make this home the same/ different in terms of style and personal touches?

 Our condo in Morgan Crossing was a show suite; it had never been lived in.
 It was a two-level, two-bedroom, two-bath home with a beautiful, large kitchen that included a gas range and quartz counters.
+It had lots of extras including a home security camera night vision which we used most nights!
 Our house needed a lot of TLC when we purchased it, but Pav knew that I could work my magic to design a space we could both love.
 The condo was easy to make sparkle because it was already shiny and new!
 This house was going to be a little more challenging, but I love a challenge.
 We went from always entertaining in the open-concept kitchen and family room in the condo, to focusing on the seating area in our living room of the new (old) house as an alternative.
 It’s not worse, it’s just different.

 I knew I had the opportunity to have even more fun with our house, like adding wall decals, which I had always wanted to do in our condo but never got a chance to.
 So even though we no longer had our sparkly dream kitchen, we had something else; something with a lot more character and charm and history that we could make our own.
 A few months after we had moved in and made some changes, the daughter of the previous owners came by to pick up some mail and when she walked in the door, she was blown away by how great it looked.
 What a difference a fresh coat (or three!) of paint can make!